SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 Under "Value selection" define from where the value should be extracted.
 In order to do so, indicate where the value information starts in the "Start bit" field and how long this information is in the "Number of bits" field.

-Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values in the "Multiplier", "Offset" and "Unit" fields.
+Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values for:

+- **Multiplier**: This value is multiplied with the value *(???which one???)* under "Value selection" and can be decimal, negative and positive.
+By default it is set to 1. ???
+- **Offset**: This value defines the offset that is added or subtracted.
+It can be decimal, negative and positive.
+By default it is set to 0. ???
+- **Unit** (optional): A unit can be defined which is saved together with the value (e.g. temperature unit "C" for degree Celsius).

 Select the options, if required: "Signed" (if the value is a signed number) or "Packed decimal" (if the value is BCD encoded).